wallymathieu/assertfail/_posts/2019-06-15-Java-vs-CSharp.md

 The missing part that becomes quite obvious as you start working on any project in Java is the lack of auto properties.
 However, there is [Project Lombok](https://projectlombok.org) that removes a lot of boilerplate from your code.

-You would expect that in c# you'd use t4 template to reduce boilerplate.
+You would expect that in c# you'd use [t4 template](https://www.hanselman.com/blog/t4-text-template-transformation-toolkit-code-generation-best-kept-visual-studio-secret) (or [Roslyn Source generators](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview)) to reduce boilerplate.

 ### Missing features